 To a larger extent, cataracts are a normal effect of ageing.
 Cataract formation is more often than not a gradual process that plays out over the years.
 The lenses of our eyes turn out to be less transparent, less resilient, and often thicker.
 By age 80, half of us will have cataracts.

 Cataracts can creep upon you.
-It may be tough to clear up the effects of developing cataract from other age-related vision changes.
-In the early on stages, you may become more shortsighted, a problem that can be corrected with eye glasses.
+It may be tough to clear up the effects of developing cataracts from other age-related vision changes.
+In the early stages, you may become more shortsighted, a problem that can be corrected with eyeglasses.
 As the cataract advances, your night vision may get worse and colours may appear duller.

-Here are 3 decisions to consider before opting for a Cataract Surgery:
+Here are 3 decisions to consider before opting for Cataract Surgery:

 Decision 1: When to have cataract surgery?